-12. And it happened in those days, he went out into a mountain to pray, and he spent the whole night in prayer to God.
-13. And when it was day, he called his disciples, and chose twelve from among them, whom he also called Apostles: 14.
-Simon. whom he also called Peter, and Andrew his brother.
-James and John.
-Philip and Bartholomew, 15.
-Matthew and Thomas.
-James (son) of Alpheus, and Simon, who is called Zelotes, 16.
-And Judas (brother) of James, and Judas Iscariot, who also was the traitor, 17.
-And going down with them, he stood in a plain, and a multitude of his disciples, and a very great multitude of people out of all Judea and Jerusalem, and from the sea coast of Tyre and Sidon.

-18. Who had come to hear him, and to be healed from their diseases, and those who were tormented by unclean spirits were healed.

-19. And the whole multitude sought to touch him, for virtue went out of him, and healed all.
+<410313> MARK 3:13-19 <420412> LUKE 6:12-19 13 .
+And he went up into a 12 .
+And it happened in those mountain, and called to him whom days, he went out into a he would: and they came to him. mountain to pray, and he spent 14 .
+And he appointed twelve to be the whole night in prayer to with him, and send them forth to God.
+13. And when it was day, preach, 15 .
+And to have powers of he called his disciples, and healing diseases, and of casting out chose twelve from among them, devils.
+16 .
+And to Simon he gave whom he also called Apostles: the name Peter.
+17 .
+And James th 14 .
+Simon, whom he also son of Zebedee, and John, the called Peter, and Andrew his brother of James: and he gave them brother, James and John, Philip the names of Boanerges, which is, and Bartholomew, The sons of thunder.
+18 .
+And 15 .
+Matthew and Thomas, Andrew, and Philip, and James (son) of Alpheus, and Bartholomew, and Matthew, and Simon, who is called Zelotes, Thomas, and James (son) of 16 .
+And Judas (brother) of Alpheus, and Thaddeus, and Simon James, and Judas Iscariot, who the Canaanite, 19 .
+And Judas also was the traitor.
+17. And Iscariot, who also betrayed him. going down with them, he stood in a plain, and a multitude of his disciples, and a very great multitude of people out of all Judea and Jerusalem, and from the sea coast of Tyre and Sidon.
+18 .
+Who had come to hear him, and to be healed from their diseases, and those who were tormented by unclean spirits were healed.
+19 .
+And the whole multitude sought to touch him, for virtue went out of him, and healed all.

-1. And when Jesus had seen the multitudes, 343 he went up into a mountain, and when he had sat down, his disciples approached to him.
-2. And opening his mout, 344 he taught them, saying, 3.
+1. And when Jesus had seen the multitudes, ^{f343} he went up into a mountain, and when he had sat down, his disciples approached to him.
+2. And opening his mout, ^{f344} he taught them, saying, 3.
 Happy are the poor in spirit: for their is the kingdom of heaven.
 4. Happy are they who mourn: for they shall receive consolation.
-5. Happy are the mmek: for they shall receive the earth by inheritance.
-6. Happy are they who hunger and thirst after righteousness: for they shall be satisfied.
-7. Happy are the merciful: for they shall obtain mercy.
-346

-- 8. Happy are those who are of a pure heart: for they shall see God. - 9.
-Happy are the peace-makers: for they shall be called the children of
+5. Happy are the mmek: for they shall receive the earth by inheritance. ^{f345} 6.
+Happy are they who hunger and thirst after righteousness: for they shall be satisfied.
+7. Happy are the merciful: for they shall obtain mercy. f346 8.
+Happy are those who are of a pure heart: for they shall see God.
+9. Happy are the peace-makers: for they shall be called the children of God.
+10. Happy are those who suffer persecution on account of righteousness: for theirs is the kingdom of heaven.
+11. Happy are you, when they shall throw reproaches on you, and shall persecute you, and lying, shall speak every evil word against you on my account.
+12. Rejoice ye, and leap for joy: for your reward is great in heaven: for so did they persecute the prophets who were before you.